Space: 1999: Making of Series 1

+Making of Series 2

 Following the completion of the first series, the production team prepared for a second series to commence production in the autumn of 1975.
-Gerry Anderson had staff writer Johnny Byrne prepare a critical analysis of the first twenty-four episodes, assessing their strengths and weaknesses in order to mount a new and improved second year.
+Gerry Anderson had staff writer Johnny Byrne prepare a critical analysis of the first twenty-four episodes, assessing their strengths and weaknesses to mount a new and improved second year.
 Byrne then commenced writing scripts in an improved first-series format: "The Biological Soul", "The Face of Eden", and "Children of the Gods".
 He engaged British writer Donald James to develop his first-series format story "The Exiles".
-Director Ray Austin was again contracted as one of the main directors of the show and stayed with the show until leaving to direct in America.
+Director Ray Austin was again contracted as one of the main directors and stayed with the show until leaving to direct in America.

-The largest stumbling block for the staff had been having all material vetted by ITC's New York office.
-ITC's compromise was to hire a high-profile American staff writer-producer.
+All material was supposed to be vetted by ITC's New York office, but this had not worked out, with Penfold and Byrne writing most of the first series episodes.
 At this time, Sylvia Anderson left her role as producer when she and Gerry Anderson formally separated (and subsequently divorced).
-Fred Freiberger, whom Gerry Anderson had considered for the writing position, was then brought on board to help guide the series as a producer and acted as show-runner.
+Fred Freiberger, whom Gerry Anderson was considering for the writing position due to the increasing pressure to hire an American head writer, was then brought on board to help guide the series as a producer and acted as show-runner.
 Freiberger had produced the third and final season of Star Trek in 1968–1969 and eight episodes of the first season of The Wild Wild West (including one in which Martin Landau guest-starred) before being dismissed.
-Immediately after Space: 1999 he would go on to produce what would be the final season of The Six Million Dollar Man.
-His writing credits included Slattery's People, The Iron Horse, All in the Family, Petrocelli, and Starsky and Hutch.
 Though Anderson and Grade were satisfied with this choice, Abe Mandell had concerns about why he was unemployed and available at the time.

-Then ITC Entertainment President Sir Lew Grade abruptly cancelled the series' production in late 1975 when ratings in the United States had dropped during the later autumn months of the year.
+Lew Grade abruptly cancelled the series' production in late 1975 when ratings in the United States had dropped during the later autumn months of the year.
 Grade had already been disappointed by the lack of an American network broadcast sale.
 Gerry Anderson and Fred Freiberger rallied and pitched the idea of a new series with the addition of an alien character to Moonbase Alpha, who would shake up the dynamic of interaction on the Moonbase and regain viewer interest in the United States.
 On the strength of Anderson and Freiberger's proposal of adding an alien character from the planet Psychon named Maya, Mandell approved a renewal of the series for a second year.